Duyi-Wang/cesg.alibaba.deeprec.modelzoo.benchmark/README.md

   - for model training set: refer to stand-alone setting.
 Note that jemalloc setting change to `MEM_USAGE_STRATEGY`, unable by  `close` (for stock tf 1.15.5) and enable by `251` (for DeepRec) .

   - for `launch.py`:
+    - `JEMALLOC_PATH`: path to jemalloc .so file.

     - `TF_SCRIPT`: the model training python script name.

     - `TF_WORKSPACE`: work space.

 - args: run  `launch.py` to call model training script, which is used to set some distributed training config and the args will be passed to model training script.
 So, Refer to stand-alone setting to set the parameters of `launch.py`.
 In addition, there are some settings that need to be set.

-  - `--save_steps=5000`: set steps of saving checkpoint, cannot be too small, because every save takes time
+  - `--save_steps=5000`: set steps of saving checkpoint, cannot be too small, because every save takes time.

   - `--output_dir=/pvc`: set to the mounted shared volumn.